Visit Schönbrunn Palace

 Schonbrunn Palace, Vienna, Austria

-The history of Schonbrunn Palace
+The history of Schönbrunn Palace

-When I visit, I take the shortest of the tours available to see the interior of the palace.
-I’ll discuss shortly the different options for how to see the inside of Schonbrunn Palace, but this short tour still covers 22 rooms, so you get a good perspective of the atmosphere of the residence.
+I’ll discuss shortly the different options for seeing the inside of Schönbrunn Palace, but this short tour still covers 22 rooms, so you get a good perspective of the atmosphere of the residence.

 Schonbrunn Palace, Vienna, Austria